 Welcome to a tutorial on how to write Math equations in HTML.
-The Internet has come a long way from the Stone Age, and HTML is now fully capable of handling various types of content, different languages, images, audio, and videos.
-But there is seemingly one mystery left unanswered… How do we write Math equations?
+The Internet has come a long way from the Stone Age, and HTML is now fully capable of handling various types of content, languages, images, audio, and videos.
+But there is one mystery left unanswered… How do we write Math equations?

 There are a few ways to write Math equations in HTML: